jfaleiro/tapestry/README.md

 ## For More

-Check unit tests for examples of use
+Check unit and mutational tests for examples of use

 ```
-gradle test
+gradle test pitest
 ```